yzhao062/pyod/README.md

 [9] Lazarevic, A. and Kumar, V., 2005, August.
 Feature bagging for outlier detection.
 In *KDD '05*.
 2005.

 [10] Shyu, M.L., Chen, S.C., Sarinnapakorn, K. and Chang, L., 2003.
 A novel anomaly detection scheme based on principal component classifier. *MIAMI UNIV CORAL GABLES FL DEPT OF ELECTRICAL AND COMPUTER ENGINEERING*.

+[11] Rousseeuw, P.J. and Driessen, K.V., 1999.
+A fast algorithm for the minimum covariance determinant estimator. *Technometrics*, 41(3), pp.212-223.

+[12] Hardin, J. and Rocke, D.M., 2004.
+Outlier detection in the multiple cluster setting using the minimum covariance determinant estimator. *Computational Statistics & Data Analysis*, 44(4), pp.625-638.